-There’s always something new to learn in the world of automobiles, and electric cars are particularly interesting for their unique designs and electronics.
+There’s always something new to learn in the world of automobiles, and electric vehicles (EVs) are particularly interesting for their unique designs and electronics.
 One common question asked is, do electric cars have transmissions?

-And when it comes to electric cars, the transmission plays a major role in delivering a smooth ride.
+And when it comes to electric cars, the transmission plays a major role in delivering smooth acceleration.
 Making an EV a perfect option for those with long commutes.

 A single-speed transmission offers superior optimizing power with every turn of the wheels.